National Healthcare Decisions Day is April 16

 Everyone deserves to live life on their own terms and in the way they think best.
 Unfortunately, sometimes illness or injury interfere and force people into unexpected decisions.

 To guarantee your quality of life regardless of what the future holds, learn about your options and communicate your end-of-life wishes today.
 Doing so guarantees that no matter what circumstances arise, your preferences guide decisions.

 While the benefits of advance care planning are undeniable, taking action can be difficult.

-“Advance care planning can be an emotional subject, so our goal has always been to create a level of comfort surrounding end-of-life issues and encourage people in our community to begin having these important conversations with their family members,” says Susan de Cuba, president and CEO of Treasure Coast Hospice.
+“Advance care planning can be an emotional subject, so our goal has always been to create a level of comfort surrounding end-of-life issues and encourage people in our community to begin having these important conversations with their family members,” says Susan de Cuba, president and CEO of Treasure Health.
 “The best time to make plans for your care or the care of a loved one is before you are faced with a medical crisis.”